1coderookie/Kobra2PlusInsights/docs/hardware/bed.md

 ## Bedplate

-The bedplate itself is a 230x230mm aluminum plate of 3mm thickness.
+The bedplate itself is a 330x330mm aluminum plate of 3mm thickness.
 On the top surface there's a [magnetic foil](#magnetic-foil) glued onto it which then holds the [PEI plate](#pei-plate) in place.

+On the underside there's insulation material being glued on which is about 2mm thick.
 Next to the wiring at the left rear side of the bedplate is a sensor for measuring the z-offset and a silicone block for cleaning the nozzle.

 ![Bedplate top](../assets/images/bed_K2Pro_bedplate-labeled_web.jpg)